 Always decrease speed over bridges or overpasses, as these section of road can be icier, and as the sun goes down, remember that roads that were wet just hours or even minutes before may now be icy.
 It’s also important to make sure you can see properly in fog or darkness.
 Consider running your air conditioner to bring fresh air into the car (many will do so automatically on the ‘defrost’ setting).
 And remember it is difficult to impossible to always see black ice.
 Depending on where in the country you live or are traveling to, be aware of this condition.

 5. Avoid over-steering if you lose traction on icy roads.

 We’ve all heard this advice, but it’s surprisingly difficult to execute mid-skid; our instincts often tell us to continue turning the wheel.
-In fact, doing so can put your car (and passengers) at greater risk, as you may dart in that direction if your tires regain traction.
+In fact, doing so can put yourself, your car and passengers at greater risk, as you may dart in that direction if your tires regain traction.
 Use your anti-lock breaks to their potential, stomping once and keeping the wheel as steady as possible.
 When I lived in Bellingham, WA and black ice was prevalent a week or two out of the year, I would prep myself by silently repeating, “hold the wheel,” down my hilly street when I made the turn out of my neighborhood.
 I skidded many times but did my best to stay calm.

 Best winter driving safety tips

 With planning and mental preparedness before you get behind the wheel, you will do much better when driving in less than ideal conditions.
 Remember to know in advance an idea of the directions to your destination — how long will you be in the car and how many miles are you going before having to turn — and eliminate distractions by turning off the volume on your mobile phone and turning off the radio.
 If you are traveling far for a vacation or holiday getaway, sometimes it’s worth comparing the pros and cons of driving versus flying.